iCharlieAraiza/reactc/README.md

 # reactc
-Exercise repository for the React course
+Exercise repository for the React course.

+#Status
+Current config is working